TheIconfactory/Tapestry/Documentation/API.md

 ## Actions

 The Tapestry app will call the following functions in `plugin.js` when it needs the script to read or write data.
 If no implementation is provided, no action will be performed.
-For example, some sources will not need to `identify()` themselves.
+For example, some sources will not need to `verify()` themselves.

 All actions are performed asynchronously (using one or more JavaScript Promise objects).
-An action indicates that it has completed using the `processResults`, `processError`, and `setIdentifier` functions specified below.
+An action indicates that it has completed using the `processResults`, `processError`, and `processVerification` functions specified below.

-### identify()
+### verify()

-Determines the identity for the user and site.
-After `setIdentifier` is called with a String, it will displayed in the app when configuring the timeline.
-For example, "Mastodon (chockenberry)" allows a user to differentiate between separate accounts.
+Determines if a site is reachable and gathers properties for the feed.
+After `processVerification` is called a feed can be saved by a user.

+The properties returned can be user visible or used internally.
+An example of the former case is a display name will be used identify the feed.
+The latter case is a base URL that will be used to handle relative paths in the feed.

 This function will only be called if `needsVerification` is set to true in the plug-in’s configuration.

 ### load()

 Loads any new data and return it to the app with `processResults` or `processError`.
 Variables can be used to determine what to load.
 For example, whether to include mentions on Mastodon or not.

-### send(post)

-Use the supplied `Post` object to send data to a service.
-The `post.attachments` will contain a string URL in media and a description (if available): these attachments can be uploaded to a media endpoint using `uploadFile` before posting.

-This function will only be called if `canPost` is set to true in the plug-in’s configuration.

 ## Functions